-Pension Liability, Deferred Outflows of Resources, Deferred Inflows of Resources, and Expense Related to Pensions that date.
-The Tollway's portion of the net pension liability was based on the Tollway's proportion of employer contributions relative to all employer contributions made to the plan during the year ended June 30, 2015.
-As of the current year measurement date of June 30, 2015, the Tollway's proportion was 2.6261%, which was a decrease of .0565% from its proportion of 2.6826% measured as of the prior year measurement date of June 30, 2014.
+At December 31, 2016, the Tollway reported a net pension liability of \$900,824,457 for its allocated share of the State's net pension liability for SERS on the statement of net position.
+The net pension liability was measured as of June 30, 2016 (current year measurement date), and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Tollway's portion of the net pension liability was based on the Tollway's proportion of employer contributions relative to all employer contributions made to the plan during the year ended June 30, 2016.
+As of the current year measurement date of June 30, 2016, the Tollway's proportion was 2.6382%, which was an increase of .0121% from its proportion of 2.6261% measured as of the prior year measurement date of June 30, 2015.